sutanubh1/aum_Python_LLM_challanges/competition_01_sequence_alignment/README.md

 ---
 ### ⚙️ Rules and Notes
 Do not use any prebuilt alignment libraries (e.g., Bio.pairwise2, Bio.Align, parasail, or SeqAlign).
 You may use standard Python libraries such as numpy, pandas, matplotlib, seaborn, and csv.

-Implement gap penalties explicitly (e.g., gap_open = -5, gap_extend = -1).
+Implement gap penalties explicitly (e.g., gap penalty = -5).

-The similarity matrix file will be provided — do not hardcode BLOSUM62 or any external matrix by name.

-Ensure your implementation can handle variable-length sequences without crashing.

 Include clear comments and docstrings explaining the purpose of each function and variable.
 Proper normalization of scores is mandatory before ranking templates.

-Your code must report total runtime for the full query vs. all 100 templates.
+Your code must report the total runtime for the full query vs. all 10K templates.

 ---